streamr-dev/iata-hackathon-2018/README.md

 # Streamr - IATA Hackathon

 In this documentation we will outline the steps and tools needed to replicate the Cold Chain Monitoring demo we demostrated during the live webinar.
-In addition we will provide links to learn more about Streamr platform and how to us its API.
+In addition we will provide links to learn more about Streamr platform and how to use its API.

 ## Streamr Cold Chain Monitoring Demo